 Dr. Vincent Mosco

-Vincent Mosco (Ph.D, Harvard) is Professor Emeritus of Sociology at Queen's University and Distinguished Professor of Communication, New Media Centre, Fudan University, Shanghai.
-At Queen's he was Canada Research Chair in Communication and Society and head of the Department of Sociology.
-His research interests include the political economy of communication, the social impacts of information technology, and communication policy.
-Dr. Mosco is the author or editor of twenty-two books including The Digital Sublime (2004) and The Political Economy of Communication (2009).
-His To the Cloud: Big Data in a Turbulent World, was named a 2014 Outstanding Academic Title by Choice: Current Reviews for Academic Libraries.
-His latest book is Becoming Digital: Toward a Post-Internet Society, published by Emerald in November 2017.
+Vincent Mosco (Ph.D.
+Harvard) is Professor Emeritus of Sociology at Queen's University and Distinguished Professor of Communication, New Media Centre, Fudan University, Shanghai.
+At Queen's, Dr. Mosco held the Canada Research Chair in Communication and Society.
+His research interests include the political economy of communication, the social impacts of information technology, and the future of cities.

 Dr. Mosco is author or editor of twenty-six books including The Digital Sublime (MIT, 2004) and The Political Economy of Communication (Sage, 2009).
 His 2014 To the Cloud (Routledge) is the first in a trilogy on the social impacts of new technologies.
 The second is Becoming Digital: Toward a Post-Internet Society (Emerald, 2017), which addressed the convergence of cloud computing, big data analytics, and the internet of things.
 The third is the 2019 The Smart City in a Digital World (Emerald), which takes up the political economic and cultural significance of the global movement to apply advanced technologies to manage and govern urban regions.
 Dr. Mosco’s participation in research groups in Brazil and in China led to the publication in 2019 of two research collections to which he contributed and which he co-edited.